Answers about Flood Insurance

 When I bought my home, it was not in a Special Flood Hazard Area (SFHA), but when I refinanced my mortgage, the bank said I had to buy flood insurance because the flood maps had changed.
 Can the bank require me to buy flood insurance?

 Yes.
-If the bank learns that a flood map revision identifies a structure securing a loan as having been placed in a Special Flood Hazard Area (SFHA) in which flood insurance is available under the Flood Disaster Protection Act (FDPA or Act), the bank must notify you that flood insurance is required.
+If the bank learns that a flood map revision identifies a structure securing a loan as having been placed in an SFHA in which flood insurance is available under the National Flood Insurance Act (Act), the bank must notify you that flood insurance is required.

-When a building or mobile home securing a loan is located in an SFHA in which flood insurance is available under the FDPA, a national bank may not make, increase, extend, or renew any mortgage loan secured by that property unless the building or mobile home is covered by flood insurance.
+When a building or mobile home securing a loan is located in an SFHA in which flood insurance is available under the Act, a national bank or Federal savings association (collectively, bank) may not make, increase, extend, or renew any mortgage loan secured by that property unless the building or mobile home is covered by flood insurance.

-Under the FDPA, the mandatory flood insurance purchase amount is the lesser of:
+Under the Act, the mandatory flood insurance purchase amount for a one-to-four family non-condominium residential structure is the lesser of:

 - The outstanding principal balance of the loan(s), or